linorobot/linorobot2_hardware/README.md

 and yaw will report rotation about the vertical axis, regardless of the physical IMU mounting orientation.
 - **USE_GY85_IMU** - GY-85 IMUs.
 - **USE_MPU6050_IMU** - MPU6060 IMUs.
 - **USE_MPU9150_IMU** - MPU9150 IMUs.
 - **USE_MPU9250_IMU** - MPU9250 IMUs.
 - **USE_QMI8658_IMU** - QMI8658 IMUs.
 - **USE_HMC5883L_MAG** - HMC5883L MAGs.
 - **USE_AK8963_MAG** - AK8963 MAGs.
 - **USE_AK8975_MAG** - AK8975 MAGs.
 - **USE_AK09918_MAG** - AK09918 MAGs.
 - **USE_QMC5883L_MAG** - QMC5883L MAGs.
 - **MAG_BIAS** - Magnetometer calibration, eg { -352, -382, -10 }.

+### MAGNETOMETER

+If you enable the magnetometer device, keep in mind these wise words, "Magnetometers are evil!
+They are subject to iron in the ground and in the robot and to dynamic magnetic fields in and around the robot."

-If you enable magnetometer device, you will need to enable Magdwick filter by adding "madgwick:=true" in robot bringup.
+You will need to enable Magdwick filter by adding "madgwick:=true" in robot bringup.
 The topic from imu will be named as imu/data_raw.
 The Madgwick filter will fuse imu/data_raw and imu/mag to imu/data.

     ros2 launch linorobot2_bringup bringup.launch.py madgwick:=true